Frequently Asked Questions

 Yes.
 Students in grades 6-12 have the opportunity to visit and observe a typical day at Saint James School!
 Please fill out our form to give us more information.
 A member of our Admissions staff will contact you to confirm a date.

-Activity Fee for Pre-K3 through Fifth Grade // School Supplies for Pre-K3 through Fifth Grade // Consumable Books for Pre-K3 through Eighth Grade // Day Field Trips for all grades // Fall School Pictures for all grades // Junior & Senior Class Fees // Most Middle School Textbooks // PTO Dues for each family //Student Admission to all Home Sporting Events // Technology Fees for all grades // Iliad Yearbook for all students.
+Activity Fee for Pre-K3 through Fifth Grade // School Supplies for Pre-K3 through Eighth Grade* // Consumable Books for Pre-K3 through Eighth Grade // Day Field Trips for all grades // Fall School Pictures for all grades // Junior & Senior Class Fees // Most Middle School Textbooks // PTO Dues for each family //Student Admission to all Home Sporting Events // Technology Fees for all grades // Iliad Yearbook for all students. *Calculator, ear buds, and iPad stylus are not included for middle school.

 In considering an applicant for admission, the Saint James School Admissions Committee considers the student’s prior academic record, prior testing, teacher recommendations and Saint James admissions testing.
 A candidate should be above average to gifted ability within the college-bound population and have an academic record commensurate with this ability.
 The student should be respected by his or her teachers and peers and have a strong attendance and behavioral record.